volatiletech/authboss/README.md

 ### Middleware

-There is also middlewares that are required to be installed in your middleware stack if it's all to function properly, please see [Middlewares](#Middlewares) for more information.
+There are middlewares that are required to be installed in your middleware stack if it's all to function properly, please see [Middlewares](#Middlewares) for more information.

 ### Configuration

-There are some required configuration variables:
+There are some required configuration variables that have no sane defaults:

 * Config.Paths.Mount
 * Config.Paths.RootURL

 ### Storage and Core implementations

 Everything under Config.Storage and Config.Core are required. however you can optionally use default implementations from the [defaults package](https://github.com/volatiletech/authboss/defaults).
-This also provides an easy way to share implementations of certain web parts (like HTML Form Parsing).
+This also provides an easy way to share implementations of certain stack pieces (like HTML Form Parsing).
+As you see in the example above these can be easily initialized with the `SetCore` method in that package.

-The following is a list of storage interfaces, they must be provided by the user.
+The following is a list of storage interfaces, they must be provided by the implementer.
 Server is a very involved implementation, please see the additional documentation below for more details.

 * Config.Storage.Server